 See how a beginner crochet starter kit advances your skills after exploring the best yarn.

 Bernat Blanket YarnCheck Price On Amazon

 A gorgeous soft chenille yarn, perfect for normal and baby blankets and home decor items.

 Bernat baby blanket yarn has a super bulky weight, which means projects crochet up quickly.

 - Naturally cozy and cuddly!

-- Be sure to check the color you select is 10.5 oz.
-Some colors are the smaller size of 5.3 oz.
+- Check the color you select is 10.5 oz.
+Some colors are the smaller size of 5.3 oz

 - Solids/Ragg/Heathers: 197g / 7 oz, 389 meters / 426 yards